Previous Chapter: Flesh and Spirit

-Unfortunately for all of humanity, from the very first of mankind to walk, their sin would transpire to become the sin of all mankind’s as well.
+Unfortunately for all, from the very first of mankind to walk, their sin would transpire to become the sin of all mankind’s as well.
 By the narrative of Christianity, this would then explain how we came to be, sold under sin, captives to our faulty and often irrational mortal passions.
-Through a curse of God spoken into existence because of ancestral ties to rebellion against Him, our first birth into the world includes being made a prisoner to our base physical urges and having a strong relationship with the death of our flesh.
+Through a curse of God spoken into existence because of ancestral ties to rebellion against Him, our first birth into the world includes being made a prisoner to the flesh and married to the death of the flesh.

 but I am of the flesh, sold under sin

-Where a living creature requires the breath of God, it is sufficient to consider ourselves, when without this breath, as spiritually dead.
-Where an eternal creation requires the Spirit of God, it is sufficient to consider ourselves, when without the Spirit, being in a state of spiritual death.
+Where a living creature requires the breath of God, it is sufficient to consider ourselves, when live wholeheartedly against this breath, as spiritually dead.
 As then we see, because of the fall of man, the life without death meant for mankind was expunged, and humanity became set to live a short while being fully dependent upon the passions of his destructive flesh-born desires.
 Nonetheless, God was not satisfied with the state of His creation.

 For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but in order that the world might be saved through him.

-The event of damnation through an act of humanity’s own propensity towards transgression set the stage for God, in His great love, to reveal to him the full quality of His Virtue, Mercy, and Good nature.
+The event of damnation through an act of humanity’s own propensity towards transgression set the stage for God, in His great love, to reveal to him the full quality of His virtue, mercy, and good nature.
 Such that as darkness and despair descended upon the Earth, His light did shine and purge death away, and salvation from all tyranny and corruption came to the world in His Son the Lord Jesus Christ.
-In this act, not only might humanity once more spiritually live, but that he may live internally at peace in a world purged into chaos.
+In this act, not only might humanity once more spiritually thrive, but that he may live internally at peace in a world purged into chaos.

 I give them eternal life, and they will never perish, and no one will snatch them out of my hand.